FunnyDannyG/automaze/README.md

 const documents = require(`./JSON/_models.json`);
 ```

-To register the slash commands on a discord server (guild), put the guild ID in the `.env` file **guildId** variable
+By default, `deploy-commands.js` will deploy slash commands globally.
+To deploy this in specific guild, tweaks your code accordingly.

-You will also need your bot client id
+You will also need your bot client id.

 Example: